guillotinaweb/guillotina_react/docs/tutorial/step-8-content-type-view.md

 ```

-Here we have added path column.
+Here we have added the path column.

 Open again `App.js`: